12 Ways to Save at Christmas + Free Christmas Budget Planner

 Early planning gives you time to shop around and find the best bargains, shop online, search for nice second-hand gifts, or make your own gifts.

-We all groan when we see Christmas decorations come out in August (I worked in the Myer Christmas department, so I get it!), but it’s a good prompt to start planning ahead.
+We all groan when we see Christmas decorations come out in August (I once worked in the Myer Christmas department, so I get it!), but it’s a good prompt to start planning ahead.

 At the end of this post is a free Christmas budget planner to help you do this step, but here’s how I create a Christmas plan.

-Write down a set amount you want to spend on each person and add up the total (there’s a whole printable page or excel tab to do this automatically in the planner below).
+Consider writing a set amount you want to spend on each person and add up the total (there’s a whole printable page or excel tab to do this automatically in the planner below).

 One great way to budget for gifts is to ask your recipients what they want.
 You may be surprised.
 My brother has asked for socks and jocks three years running.
 He’d rather save on necessities by getting them as gifts, so he can spend his own money on stuff he really wants.